 • Serve in cucumber boats or over greens for a low-carb meal.

-• Mix in chopped hard-boiled eggs for a heartier dish.
+• Mix in chopped hard-boiled eggs for a heartier salad.

 Author: Gina Dickson